The Gleneagles Hotel Auchterarder, Scotland, United Kingdom

 When it comes to pure, unadulterated luxury, the Gleneagles hotel plays heavily on experiential travel for all its guests, offering a stunning spectrum of country and holiday pursuits, from gentle croquet (and jugs of Pimms) on its immaculate lawns; to riding one of its complimentary Pashley bikes around its 850 acres; to country recreation such as claypigeon shooting, falconry and gun-dog training; to getting out into the ‘real’ Scottish wilds … the awe-inspiring and historic Glen Artney, part of the Drummond Estates that the hotel has a unique partnership with.

-There is a unique level of refinement applied to everything at the Gleneagles Hotel, from the courteousness of the hand-selected staff, to the rich, curated interior design throughout and the sense-tickling spa.
+There is a unique level of refinement applied to everything at the Gleneagles Hotel, from the courteousness of the hand-selected staff (at the time of our visit, it seems that a noticeable number hail from a particular top-tier London establishment); to the rich and gorgeously curated interior design and arwork throughout; and the sense-tickling spa.
 A keen eye for detail is even found in its temptress of a shopping arcade and the sensational Scottish-accented cocktails in the fabled American Bar, stirred to perfection table-side.

 Right on time

 Do head out to the Drummond Estate with the hotel’s country sports manager, on a hike (and perhaps even a stalking or fishing excursion) to the awe-inspiring Glen Artney, part of the Drummond Estates where you’ll see Scotland’s infamous red deer or even bag a Munro.
 Before, during and after an impressive picnic lunch, we learnt about the ‘real’ Scotland, a half or whole day experience that is truly unforgettable.